Lyle to register for a class, or to request additional information.

 Metal Clay Exploration

-A 6-week series of classes in which students get to explore beginning to advanced techniques in either silver or base metal clay.
+A 4-week or 6-week series of classes in which students get to explore beginning to advanced techniques in either silver or base metal clay.
 These classes are self-paced and all skill levels are welcome.
 Students will choose from a variety of projects and work time will focus on developing the skills necessary to master the required techniques.
 The spirit of these sessions is to expand individual levels of expertise in a collaborative and creative environment.